gip200/gip200-appsec2/Report/gip200-AppSec-Lab2-Part1.md

     MIDDLEWARE = #add the following to list in settings.py ['django.contrib.messages.middleware.MessageMiddleware']

+Additionally, gift.html - added csrf_token in the POST method, adding {% csrf_token %}.
+Also, item-single.html and use-card.html.

 Using this internal built in CSRF countermeasure in Django is one way to do this.
 An alternate method might be to defend against CSRF attacks is using SameSite cookies.
 The SameSite/Strict attribute can be used to control whether and how cookies are submitted in cross-site requests and force (modern) browser to not include any cookies originating from other site.

 See pic under 2d for proof.